*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Barcelona crime statistics

-According to the Safe Cities Index by the Economic Intelligence Unit, Overall, Barcelona is the 26th safest city in the world.
-Under the category of “Personal Security” (terrorism, organized crime, petty crime, and civil unrest, etc.), Barcelona ranks 19th.
+According to the 2021 Safe Cities Index by The Economist, Barcelona is the 11th safest city in the world overall.
+It is also the fourth safest city in Europe.
+Under the category of “Personal Security” (terrorism, organized crime, petty crime, and civil unrest, etc.), Barcelona ranks 12th.
 For some perspective, it’s above New York City, Paris, and Los Angeles.
 If you feel like you could confidently navigate those cities with some street smarts, then you can definitely do that in Barcelona.
 Read the full report of the Safe Cities Index here.

 Because of its massive population, Barcelona also has the highest crime rate of any city in Spain.
 It also attracts over 20 million tourists each year, so pickpockets see €€€ and flock to Barcelona in the tourist-y summer months — just so they can prey on unknowing, innocent people.
 But YOU will not be one of them.